albertkim/gridview-analytics-api/README.md

 - `getDatabasePath(filename: string)` function in the `DatabaseUtilities.ts` file, which checks NODE_ENV and adjusts the path accordingly.

 These approaches will not be necessary once the SQLite database is moved out into it's own remote instance.
 But for now it is sufficient.

+# Database structure

+Coming soon...

+# Commands

+This repository comes built-in with a series of commands to extract data from city government websites, process them, and put them into the database.

+- `yarn run news YYYY-MM-DD now all`
+- `yarn run rezone YYYY-MM-DD now all`
+- `yarn run permit YYYY-MM-DD now all`
+- `yarn run check-in`
+- `yarn run coordinates`

 # API (work in progress)